NucleoidMC/plasmid/doc/network.md

 #### `plasmid:game/player_removed`

-Packet sent when a player is remove from a game space.
+Packet sent to all players of a game space when a player is removed from a game space.
+The player that was removed from the game space also receives this packet.

 Direction: `C<-S`